Sections

 Vishal Wagh

 Vishal Wagh is a writer and screenwriter who began his career in content writing, copywriting, and e-learning.
 Before transitioning to screenwriting, he worked with leading ad agencies, content firms, and IT companies.
-His debut feature as a screenwriter, Doctor G, was critically acclaimed, and he is currently developing multiple scripts in Hindi and English.
+He officially debuted as a screenwriter in 2022 and is currently working on multiple scripts for films and TV.

 Movies & TV